Visdomur/Vesna-Tracker/README.md

 Original by 7utauta - Modified by Visdomur

-This is a web-based tracking tool designed to help players prepare for the unreleased Genshin Impact character, Vesna.
+This is a web-based tracking tool designed to help players prepare for the Genshin Impact character, Vesna.
 It features a material checklist, a savings calculator for Primogems/Fates, and an automated Summary Card generator that creates shareable images for your personal use.

 [ HOW TO USE ]